Adam11072000/MTM_EX3_TESTS/README.md

  you can change the path as you like but be sure to put the expected outputs in a correct directory depending on the path given.

  Always check regulary for added tests :)

+ IMPORTANT NOTE!!!:
+ yan's tests are code-specific, treat it with a grain of salt XD